jinghuazhao/gaawr2/inst/scripts/README.md

 SNPassoc.R | **SNPassoc** script
 tabix.sh*  | **tabix** script

-`cran.sh` makes a copy of the latest repository but drops files not needed by CRAN.
+`cran.sh` makes a copy of the latest repository but drops files not needed by CRAN. `MN.py` is a Python script for the MN locus analysis.